-'Fitness to Train' refers to a student's ability to engage positively and fully with their training and to fulfil the expectations of the course without negative impact on students or staff.
+- 'Fitness to Train' refers to a student's ability to engage positively and fully with their training and to fulfil the expectations of the course without negative impact on students or staff.
 This might be because of particular health, well-being matters, or personal circumstances.
-It applies to all students, including those who have disclosed a particular disability or impairment.

-RADA is committed to supporting student wellbeing and recognises that a positive approach to the management of physical and mental health is crucial to student learning and academic achievement.

-The following lists reasonable expectations of any student:

-- That they can demonstrate they are able to attend and engage effectively in a range of classes, workshops, rehearsals, lectures and tutorials including with staff, students and professionals, with adjustments if required. - That they can demonstrate that they can undertake private study or activity without supervision. - That they can participate in assessments throughout the academic year, with adjustments if required. - That they arrive consistently at RADA at the time required and meet other attendance requirements. - That they are aware of their own health and safety and that of others, including changing behaviour if it is pointed out to them that they are potentially breaching health and safety requirements. - That they are abiding by the provisions of the Student Code of Conduct.

-In cases where these expectations are not being met the Fitness to Train policy may be applied.

-The purpose of the policy is to sustain the progress of students in a supportive environment, but also to be mindful of RADA's duty of care to all its students, and to manage any concerns and situations in positive, sensitive and co-ordinated manner.
+It applies to all students, including those who have disclosed a particular disability or impairment. - 2.
+In this document, "you" and "your" means the student; "we", "us" and "our" mean RADA. - 3.
+We are committed to supporting student wellbeing and recognise that a positive approach to the management of physical and mental health is crucial to student learning and academic achievement. - 4.
+The following lists our reasonable expectations of you, as of any student: - a.
+That you can demonstrate that you are able to attend and engage effectively in a range of classes, workshops, rehearsals, lectures and tutorials including with staff, students and professionals, with adjustments if required. - b.
+That you can demonstrate that you can undertake private study or activity without supervision. - c.
+That you can participate in assessments throughout the academic year, with adjustments if required. - d.
+That you arrive consistently at RADA at the time required and meet other attendance requirements. - e.
+That you are aware of your own health and safety and that of others, including changing behaviour if it is pointed out to you that you are potentially breaching health and safety requirements. - f.
+That you are abiding by the provisions of the Student Code of Conduct. - 5.
+In cases where these expectations are not being met the Fitness to Train policy may be applied. - 6.
+The purpose of the policy is to sustain your progress in a supportive environment, but also to be mindful of RADA's duty of care to all its students, and to manage any concerns and situations in positive, sensitive and co-ordinated manner.